Ten Great Foreign-Language Films That Should Be In

 are innovative, some are forgettable, some try to imitate Hollywood and some

-High Definition formats with us, there is a new opportunity for many to
+the cream of the crop in High Definition playback, there is a new opportunity

-discover and rediscover some great films because they will be able to see and
+for many to discover and rediscover some great films because they will be able

 have been issued in either format in nearly two years.